 Description

-I have devised this route to follow the starter route Longshi one quite closely but with three changes to reflect the reality "on the ground".
+I have devised this route to follow the starter route Longshi one quite closely but with a couple of changes to reflect the reality "on the ground".

-Secondly, between Harewood Whin and Knapton Longshi three ignores the public footpath marked on the OS map at at GR553523 as this path is unclear on the ground, and instead continues to follow the new bridleway along Moor Lane all the way to the ring road, then turns sharp right to run alongside the ring road to the underpass.
+Between Harewood Whin and Knapton Longshi three follows the new bridleway along Moor Lane all the way to the ring road, bypassing the new Community Woodland, then turns sharp right to run alongside the ring road to the underpass.

-I have devised this route to follow the starter route Longshi one quite closely but with three changes to reflect the reality "on the ground".
+I have devised this route to follow the starter route Longshi one quite closely but with a couple of changes to reflect the reality "on the ground".

-Secondly, between Harewood Whin and Knapton Longshi three ignores the public footpath marked on the OS map at at GR553523 as this path is unclear on the ground, and instead continues to follow the new bridleway along Moor Lane all the way to the ring road, then turns sharp right to run alongside the ring road to the underpass.
+Between Harewood Whin and Knapton Longshi three follows the new bridleway along Moor Lane all the way to the ring road, bypassing the new Community Woodland, then turns sharp right to run alongside the ring road to the underpass.

 Status